eclipse-kuksa/kuksa.val.feeders/dbc2val/mapping/mapping.md

 ## Introduction

-The DBC feeder use JSON for configuring how DBC data shall be mapped to VSS signals.
+The DBC feeder use JSON for configuring how DBC data shall be mapped to/from VSS signals.
 The JSON file is supposed to contain valid VSS JSON, so that it theoretically also could be used as configuration file for [KUKSA.val](https://github.com/eclipse/kuksa.val) (kuksa-val-server or kuksa-databroker).